Isafatokun/Isafatokun/README.md

 ### Hi there 👋

 ### I am Isaac Fatokun.
-I write Python.
-I am also familar with Semantic Web Technologies, and Cyber Physical Social Systems.
+I write Python (Django, Flask).
+I am also familar with semantic web technologies such as the Web Ontology Language (OWL).

 ### 🔭 I’m currently working on the MTB Ontology (a semantic data model for data exchange in Smart Multitenant Buildings).
 In addition, as a side project, I am working on Notflix, a peer to peer version of netflix.